datacarpentry/openrefine-socialsci/_extras/guide.md

 - There is a separate page with [setup instructions for installing OpenRefine](
     {{ page.root }}{% link setup.md %}).
+- Participants should install and run before the workshop, so that any problems may reveal themselves early.
 - If Internet Explorer is the default browser for participants, OpenRefine may have trouble opening.
 The URL can be copied and pasted into a Google Chrome or Firefox browser.
 Or, participants can be encouraged in advance of the